 When we think of American cheese, we think about that ooey-gooey goodness melted in a fresh-off-the-skillet grilled cheese.
-Those individually packaged bright orange edible sheets are as American as the 4th of July and apple pie.
-It’s perfect in its simplicity...but what exactly is it?
+Those individually packaged bright orange edible sheets are as American as the 4th of July and apple pie (the latter of which isn’t actually all that American).
+American cheese is a food that’s perfect in its simplicity ... but what exactly is it?

 However, not all American cheeses are made equal.
 Classically—before the factory-processed stuff hit the market—American cheese was a blend, often of cheddar and colby, made for easy melting and approachable flavor.
 The cheese you find at the deli counter is usually made from real cheese (it may not be wholly cheese, so check the label for the words “Pasteurized Process cheese”).
 These deli cheeses still have fewer chemicals and extracts than the individually packaged stuff, so they will usually taste fresher and more flavorful.